Garstink History, Family Crest & Coats of Arms

 Garstink is a name that was originally given to a in Garston, Lancashire, a hamlet on the river Mersey.
 Here they held the title of Lords of the Manor of Garston, and from it took their name.
 There are several other locations so named in England and any individual case of the name may be a reference to the bearer's residence in one of these other places.
 The name of Garston, Lancashire derives from the Old English elements great, which means large or imposing, and stan, which means stone.
 Other places named Garston generally derive from the Old English elements goers or grass, which means grass, and tun, which means enclosure or settlement.
 This is a classic example of an English polygenetic surname, which is a surname that was developed in a number of different locations and adopted by various families independently.

 Early Origins of the Garstink family

-Another 75 words (5 lines of text) covering the years 1600, 1641, 1640 and 1641 are included under the topic Early Garstink History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garstink research.
+Another 38 words (3 lines of text) covering the years 1600, 1641, 1640 and 1641 are included under the topic Early Garstink History in all our PDF Extended History products and printed products wherever possible.

 Garstink Spelling Variations